nategphillips/GEDISABRES/README.md

 ## Validation with Experimental Data

 Data for molecular oxygen from the [Harvard-Smithsonian Center for Astrophysics](https://www.cfa.harvard.edu/) is used to verify the output of pyGEONOSIS.
 Data for the Schumann–Runge bands is available [here](https://lweb.cfa.harvard.edu/amp/ampdata/o2pub92/S-R.html) at 300 K. The (2, 0) and (6, 0) experimental band data were chosen since they contain lines belonging to multiple vibrational bands.
-Simulated vibrational bands were convolved separately to make the distinction between bands more clear; improved agreement can be obtained by convolving all bands together.
+The specific bands chosen to emulate the experimental data are shown in the at the top left of the GUI in each image.

 ### (2, 0) Band Validation